codefellows/data-structures-and-algorithms/python/quicksort/blog.md

 Otherwise, "if" the left is less than the right do the following:

-Declare a variable ("p"), store the return of a function we will create later called 'partician'.
+Declare a variable ("p"), store the return of a function we will create later called 'partition'.

 The next two steps are to call our quicksort function recursively.

-- First recursive function takes the original array, the left and the partician variable subtracted by 1
+- First recursive function takes the original array, the left and the partitionn variable subtracted by 1

-- Second recursive function takes the original array, the partician plus 1 and the right.
+- Second recursive function takes the original array, the partitionn plus 1 and the right.

 The final step within the quicksort function is to return the array.

 > Lets take a step back and create the partitician function.

-Define a function named partician that takes an array, the "low" and the "high" variables.
+Define a function named partitionn that takes an array, the "low" and the "high" variables.

 First thing you must do is declare a variable, let's call it 'i', 'i' will equal the low variable subtracted by 1.